 Mark Twain’s 1885 novel condemning the institutionalized racism of the pre-Civil War South is among the most celebrated works of American fiction.
 Twain’s story of a runaway boy and an escaped slave’s travels on the Mississippi plumbs the essential meaning of freedom.
 Read a character analysis of Huck, plot summary, and important quotes.

-Find the quotes you need to support your essay, or refresh your memory of the book by reading these key quotes.
+Find the quotes you need to support your essay, or refresh your memory of The Adventures of Huckleberry Finn by reading these key quotes.

 Test your knowledge of The Adventures of Huckleberry Finn with quizzes about every section, major characters, themes, symbols, and more.